Ever got into such horrendous productivity habits that you end up like this:

 Uh, yeah, no. Me neither.
 But you do wish you wrote more, right?
 Cough.

 If you’ve been reading for a while, you’ll know that one of my favourite ways to break such vile habits as not writing anything ever despite calling yourself a writer is to conduct 28-day experiments.
-(I mentioned in a recent post that I was planning to do this, and the time has come.)

 Put simply, it goes like this: